-Section one adds a new Subdivision 14 to Section 11-0901 of the Environmental Conservation Law, to make it unlawful for any person to "organize, sponsor, conduct, promote or participate in any contest, competition, tournament, or derby with the objective of taking or hunting wildlife for prizes for other inducement, or for entertainment."
-This new subdivision would also require that any wildlife injured during the course of an illegal contest, competition, tournament or derby shall be taken to a wildlife rehabilitator or veterinarian for treatment or humane euthanasia.
-Finally, the legislation provides that the remains of any wildlife killed during an illicit contest, competition, tournament or derby will be forfeited by any individual involved, and will become the property of the New York State Department of Environmental Conservation.
-The provisions of the bill do not apply to special dog training areas or field trials held pursuant to Sections 11-0925 and 11-0927 of the ECL, in which dogs are trained to hunt in activities regulated under these sections of law.
+This new subdivision would also require that any of the covered wildlife injured during the course of an illegal contest, competition, tournament or derby shall be taken to a wildlife rehabilitator or veterinarian for treatment or humane euthanasia.
+Finally, the legislation provides that the remains of any of the relevant wildlife killed during an illicit contest, competition, tournament or derby will be forfeited by any individual involved, and will become the property of the New York State Department of Environmental Conservation.
+The bill provides that the provisions of the bill do not apply to special dog training areas or field trials held pursuant to Sections 11-0925 and 11-0927 of the ECL, in which dogs are trained to hunt in activities regulated under these sections of law.